 \para{Instantiation} \name uses four main privacy-preserving building blocks: a multi-collection search mechanism, a messaging system, an anonymous communication channel, and an authorization mechanism.

-We implement the privacy-preserving search mechanism using a novel primitive, which we call multi-set private set intersection (MS-PSI) described in Section~\ref{sec:multi_set_psi}.
-We design a privacy-preserving messaging system in Section~\ref{sec:messaging} which provides both the bulletin board and pigeonhole functionality.
-As anonymous communication channel, we rely on the Tor~\cite{DingledineMS04} network.
-Finally, we use blind signatures to implement privacy-preserving authorization, see Section~\ref{sub:preliminaries}.
-Section~\ref{sub:designing_datashare} explains how \name combines these building blocks.
+We implement the privacy-preserving search mechanism by using a novel primitive that we call multi-set private set intersection (MS-PSI) described in Section~\ref{sec:multi_set_psi}.
+We design a privacy-preserving messaging system in Section~\ref{sec:messaging}; it provides both the bulletin board and pigeonhole functionality.
+We rely on the Tor~\cite{DingledineMS04} network as anonymous communication channel, and we use blind signatures to implement privacy-preserving authorization (see Section~\ref{sub:preliminaries}).
+In Section~\ref{sub:designing_datashare}, we explain how \name combines these building blocks.

-\section{Multi-Set PSI}
+\section{Multi-set PSI}

-Private set intersection (\psi) protocols enable two parties holding sets $\X$ and $\yset$ to compute the intersection $\XYintersection$ without revealing information about the individual elements in the sets.
-In this section we introduce a multi-set private set intersection (\mspsi) protocol that computes intersections of set $\X$ with $\serversize$ sets $\{\yseti{1},\ldots, \yseti{\serversize}\}$ at the server.
+Private set intersection (\psi) protocols enable two parties holding sets $\X$ and $\yset$ to compute the intersection $\XYintersection$, without revealing information about the individual elements in the sets.
+In this section, we introduce a multi-set private set intersection (\mspsi) protocol that simultaneously computes intersections of set $\X$ with $\serversize$ sets $\{\yseti{1},\ldots, \yseti{\serversize}\}$ at the server.
 In Section~\ref{sec:related_work}, we review existing \psi variants.

 \para{Notation} (See Table~\ref{table:notation}) We use a cyclic group $\G$ of prime order $\grouporder$ generated by $\gen$.
 We write $x \randin X$ to denote that $x$ is drawn uniformly at random from the set $X$.
 Let $\secpar$ be a security parameter.
 We define two hash functions $\hash: \bin^* \rightarrow \bin^{\secpar}$ and $\GHash: \bin^* \rightarrow \G$.
 Finally, we write $\NatNumUpTo{n}$ to denote the set $\{1, \ldots, n\}$.